Film and Media

 In the Research Excellence Framework 2014 (REF), 90% of our research was ranked as either world-leading (40%) or internationally excellent – with 20% of our outputs ranked world-leading (4*) and 55% as either world-leading or internationally excellent.

-Explore our Film and Media research areas
+Explore our Film and Media areas of expertise

 Find out more about the facilities and research methods that shape our research in the 3 areas of expertise below.
 Learn more about our recent projects, the academic and industrial partners with whom we collaborate, and the major funders who fund our work.